jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/faq-stt.md

 - the Resource ID for your subscription:
   - Go to the [Azure portal](https://portal.azure.com),
-  - select `Cognitive Services` in the search box,
+  - select `Cognitive Research Technologies` in the search box,
   - from the displayed services pick the speech service you want the concurrency increased for,
   - display the `Properties` for this service,
   - copy the complete `Resource ID`.